 Ideal candidates will:

-- excel in developing relationships with various partners and stakeholders; producing written summaries and recommendations; managing multiple projects with consistency, timeliness and accuracy; and exhibiting a desire to learn.
+- Excel in developing relationships with various partners and stakeholders; producing written summaries and recommendations; managing multiple projects with consistency, timeliness and accuracy; exhibiting a high level of self-awareness and a desire to learn.

-- have a broad understanding of the social determinants of health, policy/advocacy, community-based work, and philanthropy.
+- Have a broad understanding of the social determinants of health, community-based work, and philanthropy.

-- be able to work both independently and collaboratively, and responsively and proactively, within and across teams.
+- Be able to work both independently and collaboratively, within and across teams.

-- have motivation to identify issues, innovate solutions, and continuously improve practice.
+- Be motivated to identify issues, innovate solutions, and continuously improve practice.

-The Colorado Health Foundation is an Equal Opportunity Employer and invite qualified candidates from all backgrounds to apply.
+The Colorado Health Foundation is an Equal Opportunity Employer and invites qualified candidates from all backgrounds to apply

 About the Organization